Equivalence Principle in Chameleon Models: The Chameleon Model

 As we mentioned earlier, we are interested in the general static solution of Eq.~(\ref{mov}) in the presence of two extended bodies that for simplicity we consider as spherical.
-We take one of them to be a very large body of mass ${\cal M}$ (e.g. Earth, Sun, a mountain), and the other one is a smaller body of mass ${\cal M}_2$ (${\cal M}_2\ll {\cal M}$; hereafter {\it test} body).
-In this paper we will consider for the larger body the contribution of a hillside (we will model it as a spherically symmetric body of $15.5$ m radius) located at $1$ m of the {\it test} body\footnote{We have also considered the contribution of the Earth to the chameleon induced torque and verified that it is several orders of magnitude smaller than the corresponding torque associated with the hillside.}.
+We take one of them to be a very {\it large} body of mass ${\cal M}$ (e.g. Earth, Sun, a mountain), and the other one is a smaller body of mass ${\cal M}_2$ (${\cal M}_2\ll {\cal M}$; hereafter {\it test} body).
 Both bodies are the source of the chameleon, and each one is taken to have a different but uniform density, which formally can be represented by suitable Heaviside (step) functions.
-Moreover, we shall consider the {\it quasilinear} approximation in Eq.~(\ref{mov}) obtained by linearizing Eq.~(\ref{Veff}) around $\Phi_{\rm min}$ (associated with the minimum of $V_{\rm eff}$).
-This is by now a standard method of analysis of these models.
-We do this in each of the three mediums (i.e. the two bodies and the {\it environment}) and then match the solutions at the border of each of the two bodies.
+Moreover, we shall consider the {\it linear} approximation in Eq.~(\ref{mov}) obtained by linearizing Eq.~(\ref{Veff}) around $\varphi_{\rm min}$ (associated with the minimum of $V_{\rm eff}$) in each of the three mediums (i.e. the two bodies and the {\it environment}) and then match the solutions at the border of each of the two bodies.
+This is similar, but not identical to the standard method of analysis of these models (see Appendix \ref{sec:OBP}).

-The approach that we are going to use in solving this problem globally is to consider an, {\it in principle}, exact solution to the linearized equations, where the contribution to the field due to the presence of the two bodies is taken into account everywhere.
-This solution is presented for each region in the form of a series expansion which allows the characterization of the solution for the field with any desired level of precision by selecting an appropriate cutoff in this series.
-The approach requires an appropriate matching of the exterior and interior solutions at the boundaries of the two bodies.
-We neglect the back-reaction of gravity on the chameleon field, that is we will work taking the spacetime as represented by the flat background Minkowski metric.
-This approximation was also adopted in the original proposal~\cite{KW04} as well as in many other studies about the chameleon models ~\cite{Brax04,MS07,OP08}.